 10. Finally, before we go on to the quickfire questions, are you able to say anything about your next book?
 I can’t wait to read it after your amazing debut!

 Aw, thank you!
-It’s called When the Mountains Roared and is inspired by my Grandma who smuggled a kangaroo joey out of Australia.
+It’s called When the Mountains Roared and is inspired by my Grandma who travelled from Australia to India by boat and overland with a border collie dog and a kangaroo joey.
 It’s an adventure set in the mountains of India, about a girl who is determined to protect the wild leopards of the mountain from poachers.

 Can you give us three random facts about you?-